 Twenty-two year old Henry Dillingham was appointed to finish out his father’s term as sheriff.
 Thirty years later he would also serve as the United States Marshal for the Western District of Missouri

-If you’d like to know what cowboys – some cowboys, anyway – did for fun when they weren’t drinking, gambling, and consorting with nymphs du pave, catch my article “Hell on Wheels: When Roller Skating Took Western Towns by Storm” in the current (October) issue of Wild West Magazine.
-Meanwhile, here’s an article from the March 10, 1884 Omaha Daily Bee that shows how the mid-1880s roller skating craze was taking hold in the wild and woolly West.
-Marshal Isbell’s tragic death, and George Smith’s long and winding road to justice, are detailed in Chapter 5 of Some Gave All.
+If you’d like to know what mid-1880s cowboys – some cowboys, anyway – did for fun when they weren’t drinking, gambling, and consorting with nymphs du pave, here’s a link to my article “Hell on Wheels: When Roller Skating Took Western Towns by Storm” from the October, 2014 issue of Wild West Magazine.

+Two trials, one insanity plea, one appeal, and a year and a half later, George Smith would pay the ultimate penalty for the killing.
+Marshal Isbell’s tragic end and Smith’s long and winding road to justice are detailed in Chapter 5 of Some Gave All.

 To Marshal Isbell, and all the brave law officers before and after who have given the ultimate sacrifice – you are remembered.
 To those who continue to risk their lives daily to keep our communities safe – thank you.